 After the claim, the negotiated settlement agreement or award will go directly to the claimant’s attorney.

 The attorney deposits the funds in a legal trust.
-From those funds, the, the lawyer will deduct their payment, per the contingent fee agreement.
+From those funds, the lawyer will deduct their payment, per the contingent fee agreement.
 The attorney will also satisfy other types of debts outlined in the agreement, such as payment of medical liens placed on the settlement by healthcare providers and group health insurance providers.

 After these payments are satisfied, the client will meet with the attorney to finalize the case.
 They will sign paperwork and receive documentation, such as a copy of their signed release of the at-fault party and their insurer from any further legal obligations.
 The attorney will provide the claimant with an accounting of their fees and other costs deducted from the settlement or award.
 The remainder of the compensation will go to the client to use as they wish.